David Koepp: 2020s

 On December 10, 2020, Amasia Entertainment and Universal Pictures announced Koepp had been tapped to write the script for a reboot of the Green Hornet franchise titled The Green Hornet and Kato.
 On February 25, 2021, it was announced Koepp would write and co-produce the thriller Kimi, directed by Steven Soderbergh and starring Zoë Kravitz.
 The film was released on Max (then HBO Max) on February 10, 2022.

 Koepp's second novel Aurora was published on June 7, 2022, and a film adaptation of the book is in development for Netflix, with Koepp writing the script and Kathryn Bigelow directing.

-In December 2023, it was announced that Koepp had written the screenplay for the psychological thriller film Presence, which was directed by Soderbergh and premiered at the 2024 Sundance Film Festival.
+Koepp wrote the screenplay for the psychological thriller film Presence, which was directed by Soderbergh and premiered at the 2024 Sundance Film Festival.
+Koepp would reunite with Soderbergh on spy film Black Bag, which was released in theatres on March 14, 2025 by Focus Features.
 On January 22, 2024, it was announced that Koepp would return to the Jurassic Park franchise by writing Jurassic World Rebirth, with Gareth Edwards directing and Spielberg serving as executive producer.
-On April 17, 2024, it was confirmed that Koepp and Spielberg would work again on an original film about UFOs, which will be released in theatres by Universal Pictures on May 15, 2026.
+In April 2024, it was confirmed that Koepp and Spielberg would work again on an original film about UFOs, later revealed to be titled Disclosure Day with a planned June 2026 release.

 Personal life

-Koepp is married to Melissa Thomas, a writer, with whom he has two children.
-He was previously married to artist Rosario Varela, with whom he has two children.
+Koepp was married to artist Rosario Varela, with whom he has two children.
+After they divorced, Koepp married writer Melissa Thomas, with whom he also has two children.